-If you’ve spent any time in Buenos Aires you will have noticed that Buenos Aires has a diverse mix of neighbourhoods (or 'barrios as they're called in castellano), each with its own distinct architecture, rhythm of life, style, and shopping scene.
+If you’ve spent any time in Buenos Aires you will have noticed that there is a diverse mix of neighbourhoods (or 'barrios as they're called in castellano), each with its own distinct architecture, rhythm of life, style, and shopping scene.
 To help you navigate BA's different hoods, here’s our guide to some of the city’s most vibrant districts and what to expect while exploring and shopping in Buenos Aires.

 Palermo's style is young, hip and modern.
 The neighbourhood is always humming with activity, a hub of boutiques, galleries, museums, nightclubs, bars and restaurants.
 Palermo Soho, with is cobblestone streets lined with designer boutiques and cafés, is at the centre of the Buenos Aires fashion scene, acting as a meeting point for up-and-coming designers, artists, hipsters and young professionals.
 On the other side of the train tracks is Palermo Hollywood, so-called because of the numerous film and TV studios based there.
 It's a slightly quieter area than Palermo Soho but still boasts some great restaurants, boutiques and hidden shopping spots in its characterful old houses.
 Palermo is an ever expanding neighbourhood with the more residential areas of Palermo Chico, Palermo Botanico, and Palermo Queens also emerging as places to see and be seen.